editorconfig/editorconfig-core-lua/README.md

 # EditorConfig Lua Core

-EditorConfig Lua Core provides the same functionality as the [EditorConfig C Core](https://github.com/editorconfig/editorconfig-core-c) library.
+EditorConfig Lua Core provides the same functionality as the [EditorConfig C Core][1] library.

 ## EditorConfig Project

 EditorConfig makes it easy to maintain the correct coding style when switching between different text editors and between different projects.
 The EditorConfig project maintains a file format and plugins for various text editors which allow this file format to be read and used by those editors.
-For information on the file format and supported text editors, see the [EditorConfig website](http://editorconfig.org>).
+For information on the file format and supported text editors, see the [EditorConfig][2] website.

 ## Installation